petedavisdev/next-ionic-app-starter/README.md

 1. Ionic framework components cannot be server-side rendered.
 See [\_app.tsx Line 36](./pages/_app.tsx)
 2. Transpile Modules have been added to enable ionic to be compiled.
 See [next.config.js](./next.config.js)
 3. SWC Minify does not work on Ionic Appflow build.
-It has been disabled in [next.config.js](./next.config.js) and [.babelrc] added [as described in the Next docs](https://nextjs.org/docs/messages/failed-loading-swc)
+To enable the build, [.babelrc] has been added [as described in the Next docs](https://nextjs.org/docs/messages/failed-loading-swc)
 4. Even with these workarounds, ionic components do not hydrate